Session Management - Backend Server

 Client-Side Sessions

 Client-side sessions are where all of the session data is stored inside a session cookie.
-This approach is useful if you don't want to worry about storing session data in an external data store.
+This approach is useful if you don't want to worry about storing session data in an external datastore.
 Before the session data is stored in the cookie, it must be encrypted.
 Encrypting the cookie contents prevents sensitive data from being exposed through the cookie and also stops unwanted tampering with the cookie's value.

 Server-Side Sessions